yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Global, FollowerBelief

+??? example  "[stats] from every [tileFilter/specialist/buildingFilter] per every neighboring [tileFilter]"
+	The stat bonus scale with the number of adjacent tiles, up to 6 times
+	Example: "[+1 Gold, +2 Production] from every [Farm] per every neighboring [Farm]"

+	Applicable to: Global, FollowerBelief

+??? example  "[stats] from every [tileFilter/specialist/buildingFilter] per every neighboring [tileFilter] (from [positiveAmount] to [positiveAmount])"
+	Works similarly as previous unique, but the effect applies when the object is adjacent to at least X tiles, and is capped at following amount
+	Example: "[+1 Gold, +2 Production] from every [Farm] per every neighboring [Farm] (from [3] to [3])"

+	Applicable to: Global, FollowerBelief

 ??? example  "Military Units gifted from City-States start with [amount] XP"
 	Example: "Military Units gifted from City-States start with [3] XP"